 - Friends & Family, please arrive and park by 6:45 am and stay until at least 8:30 am, when all bikes are off the park roads.

 The swim course is an open water swim in Double Oak Lake in Oak Mountain State Park.
 The water is always very calm.
 The calm water and the individual race start makes for a great open water swim for anxious racers or beginners.
 The swim start is an individual "time trial" type start.
 Each participant enters the water individually, approximately every 3 - 5 seconds.
 Your race number defines when you enter the water, with race number 1 being first.
 You enter the swim based on your race number, from lowest to highest number.
 Race Numbers are assigned based on your estimated swim time that you turned in on your entry form.
 Your racking position in transition is also organized by your race number.

 The bike course is on nicely paved roads with a bike lane in Oak Mountain State Park.
 Please use the bike lane when there is one available.
 For USA Triathlon rules, the bike lane will be considered staying to the far right, but you will not be penalized if you cross the white line that separates the bike lane from the main drive.
-The course is a one loop / out-and-back course on the main park drive (Where Findlay Drive becomes Oak Mtn Park Road) and Oak Mtn Park Road (also known as Terrace Drive.)
+The sprint course is a one loop / out-and-back course on the main park drive (where Findlay Drive becomes Oak Mtn Park Road) and Oak Mtn Park Road (also known as Terrace Drive.)
+The Olympic course is two loops of the same course.
+See the transition map for turn around information for the second loop.
 This beautiful course is moderately hilly with some nice fast sections as well.

 The run course is part out-and-back and part loop course on paved roads around the park picnic areas, along Double Oak Lake and a beautiful section with short, rolling hills through a shady and wooded section of the park.
+The Olympic distance course is two loops of the sprint course.
 Check out the map link above for more detail.